Runemagick logo

 Era VI (2024 and beyond...)

 As of now, Runemagick finds itself at the beginning of what might be its final era.
-While the duration of this phase remains uncertain, the band’s dedication to its craft endures, continuing to expand its legacy with each new step.
+While the duration of this phase remains uncertain, the entity's dedication to its craft endures, continuing to expand its legacy with each new step.

 As for what the future holds, only time will tell.